aishairzay/ItemSetChallenge/README.md

 - Create your keys.js file as mentioned above

-- Run '''npm install'''
+- Run "npm install"

 - Start mongodb on its default port

-- Run the command '''npm start'''
+- Run the command "npm start"